 Spheres are much trickier to build than circles — it’s a lot more difficult to estimate a three-dimensional rounded object than a flat one.
 But there’s a clever way you can build a sphere Follow this instruction:

-- Build two more circles within the same way, except that these circles are vertical (with their diameter perpendicular to the ground) and surround the sphere lengthwise and widthwise.
+- Build two more circles in the same way, except that these circles are vertical (with their diameter perpendicular to the ground) and surround the sphere lengthwise and widthwise.
 The result should be a cluster of three rings, each of which intersects the others twice.

 - Fill out the sphere by building extra circles parallel to the primary one, using the second and third circles as guides.